What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

+Figure \ref{fig:shap-per-category} shows that, when restricting the analysis to doctor-response text and stratifying by medical specialty, the most predictive cues become more specialty-specific.
+Some features recur across categories, especially digits, time-related language, and task-oriented terms, suggesting that patient feedback favors responses that are concrete, procedural and actionable.
+At the same time, several categories display clinically intuitive lexical patterns: dermatology emphasizes perceptual and symptom-description language; endocrinology is strongly driven by numeric content; gastroenterology highlights ingestion- and risk-related terms; ENT uniquely surfaces hearing-related language; pediatrics gives more weight to social and second-person terms; and gynecology/urology place greater emphasis on sexual and politeness-related language.
+Overall, results suggests that positive feedback is associated not only with general clarity, but with responses whose language is appropriately matched to the communicative demands of the medical specialty.

-We analysed 77k anonymised Romanian patient question--doctor response pairs to examine which characteristics of written clinician replies are associated with positive patient feedback in text-based telemedicine consultations.
-The main finding is that satisfaction is driven largely by stable priors (patient and doctor history), so predicting feedback mostly captures who tends to rate positively and who tends to receive positive ratings.
-Still, the response text contains smaller but actionable signals: politeness and calibrated uncertainty are consistently associated with positive feedback, as are concrete, action-oriented cues (e.g., digits and recommendations), while higher lexical diversity correlates negatively.
-Presumably, more high level and semantic response features metrics tailored to this specific use-case can be discovered automatically using feature discovery methods \cite{cosma2026automaticpromptoptimizationdatasetlevel}.
-These results suggest that patient feedback should be interpreted primarily as an incentive for clear, empathetic written communication, rather than as a proxy for medical accuracy.
+We analysed anonymised Romanian text-based telemedicine consultations to examine which characteristics of written clinician replies are associated with positive patient feedback.
+The main finding is that satisfaction is driven largely by stable priors (patient group information and doctor activity), so predicting feedback mostly captures who tends to rate positively and who tends to receive positive ratings.
+Still, the response text contains smaller but actionable signals: politeness and hedging are consistently associated with positive feedback, as are concrete, action-oriented cues (e.g., digits and recommendations), while higher lexical diversity correlates negatively.
+Presumably, more high-level and semantic response features tailored to this specific use-case could be discovered automatically using feature discovery methods \cite{cosma2026automaticpromptoptimizationdatasetlevel}.
+The results suggest that patient feedback should be interpreted primarily as a signal of clear, empathetic written communication, rather than as a proxy for medical accuracy.

+Future work should focus on modelling higher-level, semantic features of the doctor responses, such as response clarity and whether the response contains adequate explanations where appropriate.
+These aspects are not easily captured through lexicon-based approaches and may require the use of pretrained language models \cite{cosma2026automaticpromptoptimizationdatasetlevel}.